collins-lagat/hyprsunset-overdrive/README.md

 ```

 The program will automatically enable the blue light filter when the sun is above the horizon and disable it when the sun is below the horizon.

+## Acknowledgments

+This tool borrows some implementations from [sunsetr](https://github.com/psi4j/sunsetr). **sunsetr** is a great tool, as you can manually set the start and end times for the blue light filter.